Kunalpal215/Kunalpal215/README.md

 - 📫 How to reach me **kunalpal215@gmail.com or k.pal@iitg.ac.in**

-- ⚡ Fun fact **Whenever I try something new, I tend to grasp everything at once and ends up learning little.**
+- ⚡ Fun fact **My Philosphy is to learn everything slowly so, that It stays in my mind**

 <h3 align="left">My Skills and Stats: </h3>
 <p align="left">